-We cannot comment on how you think about this topic, since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.
+We cannot comment on how your thinking may impact your behaviors, since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.
 This said, have you noticed that some betterments have come at a cost for the environment or society, and we are collectively paying that price?
 For example, soil erosion or waterways contamination from chemical crop fertilizers meant to enhance soil productivity.

-It seems that the human-centric paradigm that we collectively adopted and believe has begun to show some shortcomings, inviting us to revisit our place and role in the larger ecosystem.
+The human-centric paradigm that we collectively adopted and believe has begun to show some shortcomings, inviting us to revisit our place and role in the larger ecosystem.